hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 TssMessage message = service.generateTssMessages(participantDirectory, privateShares);
 ```

-The rekeying process is similar to the bootstrap process, but it starts with the previous list of owned private `SecretShare`.
-The main difference with the genesis stage is that every participant generates a `TssMessage` out of each previously owned `SecretShare`.
+The rekeying process is similar to bootstrap.
+However, given that the goal is to produce a new set of keys that can still produce signatures that once aggregated, can be validated with the already established PublicKey, it starts with the list of `privateShares` owned.
+The main difference with the genesis stage is that every participant generates a `TssMessage` from each previously owned `PrivateShare`.

 ![img_4.svg](img_4.svg)

-Once finished, the list of `SecretShare`s will be updated but the previously generated aggregate public key remains the same.
+Once finished, the list of `public/private shares` will be updated, but the previously generated aggregate public key will remain the same.

 ##### Security Considerations

-As long as an adversary Participant knows fewer than a threshold number of decryption keys, they cannot recover enough information to start forging threshold signatures.
+If an adversary participant knows fewer than a threshold number of decryption keys, they cannot recover enough information to start forging threshold signatures.
 Adversarial participants may learn the shares of the participants whose keys they have compromised, but more is needed to recover the secret.
-For security, adversarial parties might choose low or zero entropy values for protocol inputs such as shareIds, but here will still be sufficient entropy in the overall protocol from honest nodes.
+Adversarial parties might choose low or zero entropy values for protocol inputs such as shares; however, assuring the right threshold value and share numbers per participant will still guarantee sufficient entropy from honest nodes to maintain security in the overall protocol.

 #### Hedera Common Native Support